zleonov/unchecked-java/README.md

 Unchecked Java
 ===============
-Offering the capability to handle checked-exceptions as if they were unchecked, enabling the creation of lambda expressions that are safe from checked-exceptions side effects.
+Write lambda expressions that are free from checked-exceptions side effects.

 Overview
 --------